 Finally, we can now go through that list of URLs and count how often each URL occurs.
 In Elementive’s case, in the last 24 hours, here were our top redirected URLs.
 Given this volume of traffic, we would likely want to maintain these redirects.
 However, any redirects we have established that are not found on our log file or are not found in sufficient quantity on our log file would be ones to consider no longer keeping.

 A redirected URL may not have traffic now, but it might have traffic in the future.
 If that potential traffic is particularly valuable, you wouldn’t want to get rid of the redirect and risk losing that traffic.

-For example, although my domain for my website is matthewedgar.net, you can also reach my website by going to matthewedgar.com.
-The domain matthewedgar.com then redirects to matthewedgar.net.
-In all the years I’ve had this setup, only a dozen people have used matthewedgar.com to access my website, but one of the ones who did is now one of Elementive’s best clients.
+For example, although the domain for my website is matthewedgar.net, you can also reach my website by going to mattedgar.net.
+The domain mattedgar.net then redirects to matthewedgar.net.
+In all the years I’ve had this setup, only a dozen people have used mattedgar.net to access my website, but one of the ones who did is now one of Elementive’s best clients.
 That means the redirect could lead to highly valuable traffic and it is worth maintaining even though this traffic wouldn’t be reflected in logs or Google Analytics data.